 The results:

-Perhaps most telling is the cultural shift.
-Staff now trust IT to be proactive.
+Perhaps most telling is the cultural shift; staff now trust IT to be proactive.

 For Leicester, one key to success has been their dedicated on-site DTP engineer, Mo Afzal.
 Embedded in the team for over a decade, Mo provides continuity, expertise and a friendly face for staff.